-(Rev 2.0)
+(Rev 1.9)

-Congratulations on choosing an Extreme boat trailer.
-All of our trailers are designed and built in Britain using industry standard parts and materials to deliver many years of reliable service.
+Congratulations on choosing an Extreme Boat Trailer.
+All of our trailers are designed and built in Britain using industry standard parts and materials to give many years of reliable service.

-Please read this manual carefully, the following information and tips will help you get the best of your new trailer and avoid the most common pitfalls.
-It is not possible however to cover all eventualities so if there is anything you do not understand please contact the supplying dealer or Extreme Trailers for advice or clarification.
+Please read this manual carefully, the following information and tips will help you to get the most out of your new trailer and avoid the most common pitfalls.
+It is however not possible to cover all eventualities so if there is anything you do not understand please contact the supplying dealer or Extreme Trailers for advice or clarification.